 My original travel journals were split across August Phoenix Hats and a few other websites.
 February 2021 marked the 12th anniversary of the beginning of my travels.
 To celebrate, I’m reissuing my journals as Director’s Cuts, with the complete text as well as larger and additional photos.
 My Crossroads Tour series details my travels to Florence, Genoa and Istanbul in May 2011.

-- The Topkapi Palace, built between 1460-78, is a walled complex covering 700,000 square meters, comprised of courtyards, gardens and all the buildings required for a royal administrative city.
+The Topkapi Palace, built between 1460-78, is a walled complex covering 700,000 square meters, comprised of three courtyards, several gardens and all the buildings you would expect to see in a royal administrative city.
 It was the residence of the Ottoman sultans until the middle of the 19th century, and also served as the administrative and educational center for the state.
 It became a museum in 1924, two years after the Ottoman monarchy came to an end.

 I arrive about 2 hours before closing.
 I wait in a line that eats up twenty valuable minutes, and enter the Topkapi Palace through the Gate of Salutation, whose iconic towers were built during the reign of Suleyman the Magnificent.